LowellInstruments/ddh_old/docs/BLE_dongles.md

             Manufacturer: Realtek Semiconductor Corporation (93)
 ```

-If your releaser year is 2022, your DDH will accept BLE external dongles v4.2.
+If your release year is 2022, your DDH will accept BLE external dongles v4.2.

 If your release year is 2023, your DDH will accept BLE external dongles v4.2 and 5.x.